TL;DR

 - In-patient and Day-patient Care: For more severe conditions requiring hospital-based treatment.

 The level of mental health cover can vary dramatically between policies.
 Some basic plans may offer limited support, while more comprehensive ones provide extensive benefits.
-It's vital to check the details to ensure the policy meets your potential needs.
+It's vital to check the details to help support the policy meets your potential needs.

 Added Value: Wellness Programmes and Digital Health Tools